TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 17/2 Samuel 17.5.md

 ---

-Then said Absalom, Call now Hushai the Archite also, and let us hear likewise what he saith.
+Then Absalom said, "Now call Hushai the Archite also, and let us hear likewise what he says."